minechatai/minechat.ai/replit.md

   - Updated conflict resolution to use email field instead of ID for existing users
   - Added error handling for Google OAuth users with existing email addresses
   - Verified Google OAuth flow works correctly with new domain and existing users
+- July 5, 2025: Facebook Messenger Icon Visual Implementation
+  - Added Facebook Messenger icon with gradient colors to Facebook Chat page
+  - Implemented "Facebook Messenger Connected" status display in left sidebar
+  - Used official Facebook Messenger gradient (blue to purple to pink)
+  - Positioned prominently in chat interface for visual completeness
+  - Simple visual enhancement with no functionality changes as requested

 # User Preferences